loyola-chicago-english/graduate-handbook/handbook.md

 ### Advancement to Candidacy

-You become a Ph.D. candidate when you complete all course requirements (including [English 502]), fulfill the research tool requirement, pass the Ph.D.
+You become a Ph.D. candidate when you complete all course requirements (including [ENGL 502]), fulfill the research tool requirement, pass the Ph.D.
 Examination, establish a dissertation committee, and have your dissertation proposal approved (ideally within 6 months of completing the comprehensive exams).

 The selection of dissertation topic, director, and committee (two additional faculty "readers") is made in consultation with the Graduate Program Director.
 Once these decisions have been made, you must obtain a copy of the Graduate School's forms regarding the dissertation (available on line), and then prepare a proposal for the approval of your committee.